-Children age 18 or younger in "Qualified" immigrant status are able to apply for
+Children age 18 or younger and pregnant women who are lawfully admitted are able to apply for

 NJ FamilyCare, regardless of the date that they entered the United States.
 They